Student Consumer Information

 RUSM's Title IX coordinator is responsible for the university’s overall compliance with Title IX, including response to reports of sexual misconduct affecting the campus community.
 Questions regarding the application of Title IX and the university's compliance with it should be directed to the Title IX coordinator, whose contact information is available below.
 Students who wish to make a report of sexual misconduct affecting the campus community should follow the grievance procedure published in the student handbook.

-Camille Lee, Title IX Coordinator
+Dwight K. Hamilton, J.D., Title IX Coordinator